Technical report: Graph Neural Networks go Grammatical: Introduction

 \section{Introduction}

-In the last few years, characterising the expressive power of Graph Neural Networks (GNNs) has become a major concern in order to theoretically rank the plethora of existing models and to design new provably powerful GNNs \cite{morris2019wl}.

-In this field, the Weisfeiler-Lehman hierarchy, based on the eponymous polynomial-time test \cite{wesfleman}, is the most common way to characterise architectures.
-An important result using this tool has been the proof that the architectures most used in practice, i.e. Message Passing Neural Networks (MPNNs) \cite{gilmer2017neural,wu2020comprehensive}, are at most as powerful as the first-order Weisfeiler-Lehman test (1-WL) \cite{morris2019wl,xu2018powerful}.
+In the last few years, the Weisfeiler-Lehman (WL) hierarchy, based on the eponymous polynomial-time isomorphism test (\cite{wesfleman}), has been the most common way to characterise the expressive power of Graph Neural Networks (GNNs) (\cite{morris2019wl,bodnar2021weisfeiler,bodnar2021weisfeiler2,Zhang2023ACE}).
+A founding result was the proof that Message Passing Neural Networks (MPNNs) (\cite{gilmer2017neural,wu2020comprehensive}) are at most as powerful as the first-order WL test (1-WL) (\cite{morris2019wl,xu2018powerful}).
+As a consequence of this result, many subsequent contributions have focused on going beyond this $\WL 1$ limit, to reach more expressive GNNs.
+For instance, subgraph-based GNNs (\cite{chen2020can,zhang2021nested,zhao2021stars}) succeed to surpass $\WL 1$ expressive power but are still bounded by $\WL 3$ (\cite{frasca2022understanding}).

-To go beyond the $\WL 1$ limit, \cite{morris2019wl,maron2018invariant} propose some generalisations of GNNs relying on the manipulation of higher-order tensors.
-In \cite{maron2019provably}, a model called $k$-IGN is proven to be equivalent to $\WL k$.
-With $k$ big enough, $k$-IGN is theoretically a universal approximator.
-However, when $k$ increases, the computational and memory complexities grow exponentially.
-To overcome this limitation, the same paper describes Provably Powerful Graph Network (PPGN), that mimics the second-order Folklore Weisfeiler-Lehman test ($\FWL 2$), known to be equivalent to $\WL 3$.

-Even if the WL hierarchy has been useful to evaluate GNNs and to search for better models, most of the time $\WL 3$ and $\WL 1 $ are only bounds of expressive power.
-A recent way to refine this WL hierarchy is to study the substructures GNNs can count in a graph \cite{chen2020can,huang2022boosting}.
-Following this research direction, \cite{huang2022boosting} were able to classify some recent models that were categorised by \cite{frasca2022understanding} between $\WL 1$ and $\WL 3$.

-Both the WL hierarchy and the counting power only focus on the structure of the graph, neglecting the effect of models on the signal handled by the nodes.
-As shown in \cite{balcilarexpresspower}, the majority of spatially designed MPNNs work as low-pass filters while spectrally designed ones can reach band-pass filters.
-Yet, such band-pass filters can be useful for certain downstream tasks.
-Thus, the spectral ability of GNN models is a complementary way of measuring the expressive power of a model.